 Look out for our newsletters in your inbox soon.

-If it’s Christmas markets your after, Germany is one of the best places to go.
+If it’s Christmas markets that you’re after, Germany is one of the best places to go.
 You’ll find countless offerings, and December also happens to be one of the cheapest months to travel here.
-Dresden hosts the greatest number of Christmas markets in the eastern region of the country, and offers the oldest seasonal event, the Striezel Christmas Market which dates all the way back to 1434.
-Situated on te Altmarkt Square in the historical city center, it’s surrounded by various themed Christmas Markets that stretch all the way to the main railway station and the Albertplatz.
-It features some of Germany’s best handcrafted items too, like pottery from Lusatia, gingerbread from Pulsnitz, blown glass from Lauscha, wooden crafts from the Ore Mountains and much more.
+Dresden hosts the greatest number of Christmas markets in the eastern region of the country and offers the oldest seasonal event, the Striezel Christmas Market which dates all the way back to 1434.
+Situated on the Altmarkt Square in the historical city center, it’s surrounded by various themed Christmas Markets that stretch all the way to the main railway station and the Albertplatz.
+It features some of Germany’s best-handcrafted items too, like pottery from Lusatia, gingerbread from Pulsnitz, blown glass from Lauscha, wooden crafts from the Ore Mountains and much more.